 Once cooked, remove the thyme leaves from the sprigs and sprinkle them over the parsnips.
 Discard the sprigs.

-The parsnip is a nutrient-packed powerhouse that deserves a spot on your table.
-This root vegetable is an excellent source of fiber and vitamin C. In the body, vitamin C doubles up as a powerful antioxidant, which may protect against chronic conditions like diabetes, autoimmune disorders, and heart disease1.
-So the next time you’re at the grocery store, give parsnips a try and enjoy all their health benefits.
+NUTRITION TIP: The parsnip is a nutrient-packed powerhouse that deserves a spot on your table.
+This root vegetable is an excellent source of fiber and vitamin C. In the body, vitamin C doubles up as a powerful antioxidant, which may protect against chronic conditions like diabetes, autoimmune disorders, and heart disease.
+[Source] So the next time you’re at the grocery store, give parsnips a try and enjoy the health benefits they have on offer.

 Yes, this recipe is gluten-free.